Thermobaric weapon: United States

-FAEs such as first-generation CBU-55 fuel–air weapons saw extensive use in the Vietnam War.
-A second generation of FAE weapons were based on those, and were used by the United States in Iraq during Operation Desert Storm.
-A total of 254 CBU-72s were dropped by the United States Marine Corps, mostly from A-6Es.
-They were targeted against mine fields and personnel in foxholes, but were more useful as a psychological weapon.
+FAEs such as first-generation CBU-55 fuel–air weapons saw limited use in the Vietnam War.
+A second generation of FAE weapons were used by the United States in Iraq during the Gulf War, with about 250 CBU-72s dropped by the United States Marine Corps, mostly from A-6Es.
+Both the CBU-55 and CBU-72 used BLU-73 cluster submunitions, with each loaded with 34 kg of ethylene oxide that was dispersed as a vapor and then ignited.
+Targeted against mine fields and manned trenches, they were less effective as a tool of combat than as psychological warfare.

-The US military used thermobaric weapons in Afghanistan.
+The US military also used thermobaric weapons in Afghanistan.
 On 3 March 2002, a single 2000 lb laser guided thermobaric bomb was used by the United States Air Force against cave complexes in which Al-Qaeda and Taliban fighters had taken refuge in the Gardez region of Afghanistan.
 The SMAW-NE was used by the US Marines during the First Battle of Fallujah and the Second Battle of Fallujah.
 The AGM-114N Hellfire II was first used by US forces in 2003 in Iraq.